 The American Gem Society (AGS) is an internal non-profit trade group within the industry that requires its members to uphold certain standards and requirements to gain membership.
 Ethics and education are keystones to the AGS collective and they offer a broad range of information for the consumer on their website.
 AGS members have taken a range of certification tests within the industry to quantify their knowledge of gemstones, jeweler’s bench skills, sales, appraisal and design.
 AGS members are not allowed to inflate their prices and are only allowed to have a total of two sales a year – eliminating the perception that everything is always marked down.
 Stores must maintain good standing to continue membership and must be re-certified every year.

 You can search their website to find eligible sellers, buyer tips and information as well as certified appraisers in your area.

-The American Gemological Trade Association
+What is the American Gemological Trade Association?